UK COVID 'pingdemic' sparks labor shortage | DW | 27.07.2021

 Another factor is the summer holiday season.
 Large numbers of staff are currently taking long periods of annual leave, having delayed their vacations for several months due to the lockdown.

-"Businesses are paying higher wages to retain/attract talented, skilled staff," Duncan told DW.
+"Businesses are paying higher wages to retain [or] attract talented, skilled staff," Duncan told DW.
 "This will lead to higher cost burdens for business and ultimately consumers as inflation rises."

 He cited UK PMI data showing that manufacturing, construction and services sectors were seeing delays to orders as a result of the labor shortage just as firms were trying to forward buy stock to head off expected shortages in raw materials.